 The Company's Board of Directors has adopted this Policy Statement both to satisfy the Company's obligation to prevent insider trading and to help Company personnel avoid the severe consequences associated with violations of the insider trading laws.
 The Policy Statement also is intended to prevent even the appearance of improper conduct on the part of anyone employed by or associated with the Company

 The consequences of an insider trading violation can be severe:

 Company-Imposed Sanctions.
 An employee's failure to comply with the Company's insider trading policy may subject the employee to Company-imposed sanctions, including dismissal for cause, whether or not the employee's failure to comply results in a violation of law.
-Needless to say, a violation of law, or even an SEC investigation that does not result in prosecution, can tarnish one's reputation and irreparably damage a career.
+The Company requires all Company personnel and their relations to comply with the law and with the Company insider trading policy.
+Needless to say, a violation of law, or even an investigation by the Securities and Exchange Commission (“SEC”) that does not result in prosecution, can tarnish one's reputation and irreparably damage a career.

 It is the policy of the Company that no director, officer or other employee of the Company or any of the Company’s affiliates (a “Covered Person”) who is aware of material nonpublic information relating to the Company may, directly or through family members or other persons or entities, (a) buy or sell securities of the Company (other than pursuant to a pre-approved trading plan that complies with SEC Rule 10b5-1), or engage in any other action to take personal advantage of that information, or (b) pass that information on to others outside the Company, including family and friends.
 In addition, it is the policy of the Company that no Covered Person who, in the course of working for or on behalf of the Company, learns of material nonpublic information about a company with which the Company does business, including a customer or supplier of the Company, may trade in that company's securities until the information becomes public or is no longer material.